IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 4. Once the required file(s) have been changed for the Kubernetes or Cloud Foundry deployment, the toolchain will detect the change and the delivery service will deploy the application appropriately.

+## Troubleshooting

 ### Fix for possible Kubernetes deployment filure
-When deploying the application on the Kubernetes cluster, the toolchain might fail after running a few times.
+1. When deploying the application on the Kubernetes cluster, the toolchain might fail after running a few times.
 The reson for this can be due to the fact that Kubernetes cluster has run out of resources when storing the application image.
 To fix the problem, follow the steps below to delete the oldest deloyed image by updating the  Kubernetes deployment `build` stage.

 Go to toolchain Delivery Pipline >> Build stage >> Configure stage >> Jobs(tab).
 Locate and edit the build script section and insert the following lines just before `echo "source the container_build script to run in current shell"`.